Page title

 Recognising the practical difficulty in recruiting independent people expressed by several local governments, the requirement for Audit Committees to have a majority of independent members will not be progressed.
 However, the requirement for an independent chairperson remains.

-Local governments may reMuNerate independent committee members
+Local governments may remunerate independent committee members

 The Act will be amended to allow local governments to pay fees to committee members within Salaries and Allowances Tribunal limits.